 Annapurna or “The goddess of the harvests” is a series of peaks, among which the tallest is Annapurna I at 8091m/26545ft.
 Known as the deadliest Himalaya on earth, it is infamous for its higher casualty rate.
-ABC or Annapurna Base Camp Trek however is not dangerous since we will be witnessing this majestic wonder from the safe foothill, along with Annapurna you will be rewarded with the magnificent Machhapuchhre or “Fishtail” as well.
+Though this might sound intimidating, you must show off your adventurous side and be up for this challenge.
+ABC or Annapurna Base Camp Trek however is not dangerous since we will be witnessing this majestic wonder from the safe foothill.
+Along, with Annapurna you will be rewarded with the magnificent Machhapuchre or “Fishtail” as well.

 Welcome to Kathmandu!
 Upon arrival in Kathmandu you will meet our representative at the airport who will take you to your hotel in the center of Kathmandu.
 On your first day you can spend the rest of the day to relax or explore the vibrant streets and winding allies while discovering numerous restaurants, cafés and stores.
 The evening is yours to settle down after your long journey.

 Kathmandu Durbar Square used be a royal palace – now it’s home to the living Goddess ‘Kumari’.
 Out of three Durbar Squares Kathmandu Durbar Square is one of UNESCO listed cultural sites.
 The palaces and the pagodas are rich in arts and superior examples of wooden craft that flourished in the 14th century.
 Afterwards you will head towards Swayambhunath or the ‘Monkey Temple’, which is not only home to many monkeys but also a perfect example of religious harmony between Hinduism and Buddhism.